Gusmeist/Chip8-Emulator/README.md

 cmake ../
 cmake --build . --config {Release or Debug}
 ```
+   - Alternatively, use CMakeTools in VSCode.
-4. From your SDL2 download, in the folder ~/SDL2/bin/x86, copy SDL2.dll to the folder {Path to project directory}/build/{Debug or release}.
+4. From your SDL2 download, in the folder ~/SDL2/bin/x64, copy SDL2.dll to the folder {Path to project directory}/build/{Debug or release}.
 5. Run the executable.

 ## Usage